-Studying Music Business and Production at our Centre for Music and Audio Technology (launching in 2018) will give you the knowledge, skills and confidence to launch your career in the music industry.
+Studying Music Business and Production at our Centre for Music and Audio Technology will give you the knowledge, skills and confidence to launch your career in the music industry.

 On this exciting new programme, you learn about the music business, developing your creative flair while studying key areas such as marketing, management, copyright legislation, industry practices, finance and entrepreneurship.
 You also develop creative production skills using the latest technology.

 Our degree programmes